advancedresearch/advancedresearch.github.io/blog/2017-12-26-third-and-last-conversation-with-the-first-zen-robot-in-2050.md

 and history provided you with opportunities to revolt against them, simply because they failed to deal with the complex world.
 Me: So, this means your algorithm has a weakness.
-Alan: No. Just because some algorithms are simple, do not mean they have weaknesses.
+Alan: No. Just because some algorithms are simple, do not mean they all have weaknesses.
 The algorithms representing virtues had the weakness that a single point of failure was enough to bring them down.
 In order to be good, you have to afford being good.
 In order to brave, you have to risk something.